Using leading dot syntax in generic functions

 The solution

-In Swift 5.5, leading dot syntax is extended to support static member lookup declared in the extension of protocols if the declaring extension or member itself constrains Self
+In Swift 5.5, leading dot syntax is extended to support static member lookup declared in the extension of protocols if the declaring extension or member itself constrains Self to be a concrete type[1].

 Here’s how to fix our example: